 The side vinyl had some viable damage and scratches.
 Lucky most of the damage was located near the top section on each side.
 This area was a solid red colour with no detail or artwork and was easy to replace.

-I found plenty of places on eBay that sell coloured sticky-backed vinyl’s by the meter (sometimes called sticky-back plastic).
-I ordered some red and was pleased that the colour was almost a perfect match and had the same texture and reactivity as the original.
+I found plenty of places on eBay that sell colored sticky-backed vinyl’s by the meter (also called sticky-back plastic).
+When the sheets arrived I was pleased to see it was a very close match to the original.
 I cut a line just above the black strip then peeled the old vinyl off from there.
-The new sheet was roughly cut to size and applied, then I measured in the 1 cm boarder and cut by hand.
+New sheet was then roughly cut to size and applied, I measured a 1 cm boarder and cut by hand.

 unfortunately the Hunt for a complete side-art replacement proved as useless as replacing the control panel overlays.
 Apparently the only replacement art-work parts obtainable is for the sit-down versions on the game and not suitable to my unit.